Audit report of emails with Specific File attachment Extension In Microsoft 365

 Export the Content Search Results in a PST File

-Now, we have seen how to export the content search results in a CSV file.
-These are not the actual emails but Information about those emails.
-If you want to download the search results in a PST file, you can follow below process:
+Now that we have learned how to export the content search results in a CSV file, which contains information about the emails, if you want to download the search results in a PST file, you can follow the process below:

 • Navigate to the “Content Search” under Solutions on the left-hand side menu of the portal.